Mechanical Processing

 - Fast processing, meeting large-volume product demand from customers.

-- Lower input costs thanks to broad material compatibility; supports detailed design, G-code preparation, and easy material selection.
+- Reduced input costs due to broad material compatibility, along with support for detailed design, G-code preparation, and simplified material selection.

 - Capability to manufacture complex parts that meet quality requirements with a high-quality finish.